 WISErg was founded in 2009 when our team invented a novel, sustainable solution to recover the nutrient value from food scraps.
 Our proprietary technology converts discarded food into concentrated nutrient feedstocks for agriculture and other industries.

 WISErg fertilizers increase crop yields and advance soil health in a sustainable and cost-effective way.
 Our products are used on hundreds of farms in the U.S., Mexico, and Latin America delivering additional yield and health benefits over traditional fertilizers.

 Andy has built a career in innovation in agriculture and technology with a broad perspective on the commercial application of innovation in the value chain.
 With 30 years of management experience in agribusiness and technology in geographies spanning North and South America, Europe, China and Australia, his knowledge and approach has delivered a record of success in innovation companies through a customer and solutions focus.

 Andy was recruited to WISErg in 2019.
 He has degrees in Agriculture and Economics.

 Sherin built her career in early-stage startups, specializing in leading product, engineering, and operational growth.
 Sherin joined WISErg in 2015.
-She currently manages the day-to-day operations at WISErg overseeing the company’s world-class manufacturing operations, launch innovative products, enter new markets, and delight its customers.
+She currently manages the day-to-day operations at WISErg overseeing the company’s world-class manufacturing operations, launching innovative products, entering new markets, and delighting its customers.

-Sherin graduated from University of Washington with degrees in Marketing and Entrepreneurship.
+Sherin graduated from University of Washington with a B.A. in Business Administration and majors in Marketing and Entrepreneurship.

 Jake joined the WISErg team in September 2017, and leads the Sales, Marketing and Business Development segments for the company.
 With over 20 years of experience in the Ag Industry in his time working for the J.R.
 Simplot Company, Nutrien/Loveland Products and Verdesian, Jake brings new insight and value to the organization and our customers.